sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 <!-- expect(x).toBe(false) -->

-The code is slightly more verbose than in Python but it achieves the same result.
+The code is slightly more verbose than in Python, but it achieves the same result.

 ### Name complex conditions

-Some conditions are short and obvious and some are long and require us to understand the code well to make sense of them.
+Some conditions are short and obvious, and some are long and require us to understand the code well to make sense of them.

 Consider this code: